LeslieDancey/FME_Desktop_Advanced/multiple_feature_attributes.md

 All of which should leave you with an expression looking like this:

 Now you can see why it was so important to set the “Attribute is Missing” field, because it’s uncertain what result would occur from the above when feature[-1].Precipitation is missing!

+Click OK to close the Arithmetic Editor dialog, and then click OK again to close the main AttributeCreator dialog.

+**6)** Save and Run Workspace

+Save the workspace and then run it.
+Inspect the output.

+The numbers start out looking correct, but quickly become wrong.
+Not even in Vancouver (I mean, Interopolis) does it rain 623mm in a single month!

+The problem is this: unlike other occasions in FME, here we can’t simply overwrite the attribute we are working with.
+That’s because it skews the next calculation. i.e. the calculation for March needs to operate on February’s original number, not the value we’ve just overwritten it with!

+**7)** Adjust Workspace